Thimethane/alx-system_engineering-devops/0x0F-load_balancer/README.md

 You can test by sending HTTP requests to the load balancer IP and observing the X-Served-By header in the response. curl -Is [LOAD_BALANCER_IP]

+Custom HTTP Response Header using Puppet

+To configure a custom HTTP response header using Puppet, you can use the 2-puppet_custom_http_response_header.pp manifest.
+This manifest configures Nginx to add a custom HTTP header X-Served-By with the hostname of the server Nginx is running on.

+Usage:
+sudo puppet apply 2-puppet_custom_http_response_header.pp

 Contributer: Timothee RINGUYENEZA <thimethane@gmail.com>